gabits17/Mindustry-Add-ons-SE-Project/SE202526/Milestone2/CodeSmells/GabrielFalcao/README.md

 # Code Smells
 ## Long Method
-This is probably the code smell that is most notable across the codebase, as most methods exceed the 25-30 line average.
+This is probably the code smell that is most notable across the codebase, As most methods exceed the 25-30 line average.

-Some examples may are:
+Some examples are:
 - The **pollInputPlayer** in **DesktopInput.java** has 330 lines
 - The **build** in **BannedContentDialog.java** has 84 lines
 - The **update** in **BaseBuilderAI.java** has 135 lines